cdaein/time-intertwined-screensaver/README.md

 ## Installation

-Download the zip file from the [Release](https://github.com/cdaein/time-intertwined-screensaver/releases), unzip and double click.
-If your Mac complains, click Show in Finder and right-click the `.saver` file and choose Open.
-There is not much going on in the app but use at your own risk.
+1. Download the zip file from the [Release](https://github.com/cdaein/time-intertwined-screensaver/releases),
+1. unzip and double click the `Time Intertwined.saver` file.
+1. If your Mac complains, click "Show in Finder" button from the popup.
+1. You will be directed to the `Time Intertwined.saver`.
+Right-click the file and choose "Open". _It's important to "right-click" instead of double-clicking._
+1. I don't track you and I only included what's necessary to display the art, but use at your own risk.

 ## License

-Screensaver App is based on [p5.js-screen-saver](https://github.com/mactkg/p5.js-screen-saver) and released under MIT License.
+Screensaver app code is based on [p5.js-screen-saver](https://github.com/mactkg/p5.js-screen-saver) and released under MIT License.

 Time Intertwined generative art is released under CC BY-NC 4.0.